Enforcement Behavior

 Override precedence

-The three knobs can be set at three levels.
+The knobs can be set at three levels.
 Lower levels override higher levels:

 - Organization -- the default for every project in the org, set from the dashboard.